Audi e-tron Sportback boot space & seating

 In This Review

-- 6Practicality & boot space - currently readingThe Sportback is a big car, which means the compromises you’ll have to make for that cool sloping roofline are minimal
+- 6Boot space, seating & practicality - currently readingThe e-tron Sportback is a big car, which means the compromises you have to make inside for that cool sloping roofline are minimal